Dave2ooo/F2LTrainer/docs/smart-cube-architecture.md

 ### F2L Detection with Rotations/Wide Moves

-- **Challenge**: Moves added to TwistyPlayer are in algorithm frame, but F2L checking needs absolute frame moves
+- **Challenge**: Moves added to TwistyPlayer for display are in algorithm frame, but F2L checking needs absolute frame moves
-- **The conversion logic** must accurately:
-  1. Track rotations (explicit and implicit from wide moves)
-  2. Convert movesAdded back to absolute frame
-  3. Pass valid move notation to cubing.js Alg parser
+- **Solution**: Track raw moves separately in `rawMovesAdded`
+  - When `addMove(transformedMove, rawMove)` is called, both are tracked independently
+  - For wide moves: add wide move to display, but only the single-layer raw move to `rawMovesAdded`
+  - For rotations: add rotation to display, pass empty string for rawMove to skip adding to `rawMovesAdded`
+  - F2L checking uses `rawMovesAdded` directly without any transformation

 ---